NicoCourts/bundle-networks/README.md

 This repository consists of code that accompanies the paper

-> Nicolas Courts and Henry Kvinge.
+> Nico Courts and Henry Kvinge.
 Bundle Networks: Fiber Bundles, Local Trivializations, and a
 > Generative Approach to Exploring Many-to-one Maps.
 In International Conference on Learning Representations, 2022 (to appear).

 A preprint of this work can be found [on arXiv](https://arxiv.org/pdf/2110.06983.pdf).